Scraping Instagram for Hashtags

 Total likes and average likes per post.

 Likes per day for the seven most recentposts.

 Dylan used 76 hashtags which 41 of which are unique.
 On average Dylan used 11 hashtags per post.
 His favorite are #yoga(7), #mensyoga(7) ,#yogainspiration(7) , and #yogachallenge(5).

 Sean used 78 hashtags which 49 of which were unique.
 On average Sean used 12 hashtags per post.
 His favorite are #yogatips (8), #yogahelp(4), #yogafit(4), and #yogabeginners(3).
 An examining his hashtag choices shows that he is targeting practitioners who are new to yoga.
 In fact, Sean has recently released an online training program.

-Kevin used 163 hashtags which 84 of them were unique.
+Kevin used 163 hashtags which 84 of which were unique.
 On average Sean used 12 hashtags per post.
 His favorite are #portugal (11), #yoga(7), #yogainspiration(7), and #instayoga(6).
 Surveying his tags, Kevin focuses on yoga postures and the place/environment of the post itself.

 In total, 21 photos provided 317 hashtags which 156 were unique.